Xbox Game Capture Not Recording Audio: Quick Fixes That Work

 • Privacy settings: Permissions could block the game bar or capture apps from recording audio.

-Let’s break down how each of these factors can affect your game recording.
+Let’s break down how each of these factors can affect your record.

 Common Scenarios When Audio Fails In Xbox Captures